LCR-BCCRC/lcr-modules/docs/source/for_users.rst

    **Important**

-   - Any values that need to be updated by the user will be indicated in the default :ref:`module-configuration` by ``UPDATE`` comments.
+   - Any fields that need to be updated by the user will contain ``__UPDATE__`` in the default :ref:`module-configuration`.
+You will run into errors if you fail to update these fields.

    - We recommend following the order shown below: (1) load the default module configuration files; (2) load the project-specific configuration file; and (3) include the module snakefiles.